 Nolen is the author of

-A Complete SEO Guide for the Roofing Small Business Owner
+A Complete SEO Guide for the Roofing Small Business Owner.
+He also hosts

 The Roofing SEO Podcast